spf13/cobra/site/content/completions/zsh.md

-## Generating Zsh Completion For Your cobra.Command
+## Generating Zsh Completion For Your kcli.Command

 Please refer to [Shell Completions](_index.md) for details.